eclipse-quneiform/website-source/content/translators/index.md

 ### Features for Translators & Language Service Providers

-*Quneiform* provides tools for reviewing your translations at the final stage of project sign-off.
+*Eclipse Quneiform*^®^ provides tools for reviewing your translations at the final stage of project sign-off.
 This includes inconsistency checks between the source and target strings, ensuring accurate and stable translations.

 {{< left-image-card